babies

 Recorded Wednesday, February 3, 2021.

-Our guest is Jessica Shephard, who talks with us about her two homebirth experiences and how choosing homebirth was a big surprise to her Ecuadorian family!
+Our guest is Jessica Shephard, who shares her experiences with two homebirths and how choosing homebirth came as a big surprise to her Ecuadorian family.

-Jess was born in Ecuador and moved to the United States when she was almost ten years old and now lives in Central Massachusetts with her husband and two daughters, Gianna (2) and Lucia (7 months) who...
-Read more
+Jess was born in Ecuador and moved to the United States just before her tenth birthday.
+She now lives in Central Massachusetts with her husband and their two daughters, Gianna (2) and Lucia (7 months), both… Read more

 #49 Third Baby Curveball: Tongue Tie, Triple Feeding & Lots of Support with Alicia Randall

 Recorded Wednesday, January 27, 2021.
-Our guest today is a local nurse, homebirth mom and friend, Alicia Randall!
+Our guest today is Alicia Randall, a local nurse, homebirth mom, and friend!

-Alicia grew up an Army Brat, then served as a combat medic for the US Army, providing medical treatment for wounded soldiers during 2 Iraq tours in 2006 and 2010.
-She met her husband, also a veteran, while serving in the army in Iraq and they married in 2009.
+Alicia grew up an Army brat and later served as a combat medic in the U.S. Army, providing medical care for wounded soldiers during two tours in Iraq (2006 and 2010).
+She met her husband, also a veteran, while serving in Iraq, and they married in 2009.

 #48 Pregnancy & COVID-19 with Viveka Prakash-Zawisza, MD